Acral lentiginous melanoma (ALM) is a form of skin cancer that appears on the palms of the hands, the soles of the feet, or under the nails.

-ALM is a specific type of melanoma.
-It affects the palms of the hands, the soles of the feet, and the skin under the nails.
+ALM is a type of melanoma that develops on the palms, soles, and the skin under the nails.

-Most people first notice an oddly shaped black, gray, tan, or brown mark with irregular borders.
+An early sign might be an oddly shaped black, gray, tan, or brown mark with irregular borders.

-When ALM begins in the nails, it may appear as a dark streak under the nail.
+When ALM begins in the nails, it may appear as a streak under the nail.
 Most cases of ALM on the nails occur on the big toe or thumb.

-Some other warning signs of ALM include:
+Other warning signs include:

 - a nail streak that has damaged the fingernail